jenpennen/git-basics/10-git-diff-overview.md

 +++ b/README.md
 ```

+In the case above, `--- a/README.md` refers to file A (the original version). `+++ b/README.md` refers to file B (the new version).

-#### Chunks
+#### Chunks of Changes

-A diff won't show the entire contents of a file, but instead only shows portions or "chunks" that were modified.
+Instead of showing the entire file, `git diff` only shows the portions or "chunks" that were modified.
 A chunk also includes some unchanges lines before and after a change to provide some context.

 #### Chunk Header

-Each chunk starts with a chunk header, found between @@ and @@, and show where the changes are located in the file.
+Each chunk starts with a chunk header, found between @@ and @@, and shows where the changes are located in the file.

 ```
 @@ -18,6 +18,7 @@
 ```

 - `-18, 6`: Shows that the changes occur starting from line 18 in file A, and affect 6 lines.
-- `+18, 7`: Shows that the changes occur starting from line 18 in file B, and affect 7 lines.
+- `+18, 7`: Shows that the changes occur starting from line 18 in file B, and affects 7 lines.

 You can separate each chunk by its header.

 #### The Actual Changes

-Every line that changed between the two files is marked with either a + or - symbol.
-Lines that begin with `-` come from file A. Lines that begin with `+` come from file B.
+Each line that differs between the two files is marked with either a `+` or `-` symbol.
+Lines prefixed with `-` come from file A. Lines that begin with `+` come from file B.

 ```
  - [x] More on Branching